SharePoint/sp-dev-docs/docs/spfx/toolchain/implement-ci-cd-with-azure-devops.md

 ### Publishing the artifacts

 Now that you have collected all the files needed for deployment in a special artifacts folder, you still need to instruct Azure DevOps to keep these files after the execution of the build.
-To do so add a `Publis h artifacts` task and set the `Path to publish` to `$(build.artifactstagingdirectory)/drop` and the `Artifact name` to `drop`.
+To do so add a `Publish artifacts` task and set the `Path to publish` to `$(build.artifactstagingdirectory)/drop` and the `Artifact name` to `drop`.
 ![publishing the artifacts](../../images/azure-devops-spfx-09.png)

 ## Continuous Deployment

 Continuous Deployment (CD) takes validated code packages from build process and deploys them into a staging or production environment.
-Developers are able to track which deployments were successful or not and narrow down the issues to the particular package versions.
+Developers can track which deployments were successful or not and narrow down issues to specific package versions.

 Setting up Azure DevOps for Continuous Deployments with a SharePoint Framework solution requires the following steps: